 Edit: Windows 7 is no longer supported.
 Official support ended on January 14, 2020.

 Microsoft Security Essentials is Microsoft’s free security app to protect computers running Windows 7 from viruses, spyware, and other malicious software.
-Although it’s made by Microsoft, it isn’t built into Windows, so you’ll need to download and install it.
+Although Microsoft makes it, it isn’t built into Windows, so you’ll need to download and install it.

-Update: According to a recent joint investigation by PCMag and Motherboard, it looks like Avast and its subsidiary AVG are spying on their users and selling the harvested data.
-So, for now, I would not recommend Avast or AVG.
+Update: According to a recent joint investigation by PCMag and Motherboard , it looks like Avast and its subsidiary AVG are spying on their users and selling the harvested data.
+So, for now, would you recommend Avast or AVG?
 (I will continue to use Windows 10’s Windows Security.)

 Visit: AVG AntiVirus FREE Home Page

 360 Total Security offers free antivirus and PC optimization.
-To be honest, I have only tried it, and not used it on a longterm basis.
-But it has gotten more popular since it was released.
+To be honest, I have only tried it and not used it on a longterm basis.
+It has gotten more popular since it was released, though.

 Visit: 360 Total Security Home Page

-Originally serving as an ad-awareness program, Adaware has over the years become a respected security solution for the casual computer user – fighting spyware, adware, viruses and other malware.
+Initially serving as an ad-awareness program, Adaware has, over the years, become a respected security solution for the casual computer user – fighting spyware, adware, viruses, and other malware.

 Visit: Adaware Home Page

 9. Panda Dome (Panda Free Antivirus)